Quantum theory for edge current and noise in two-dimensional topological superconductors: Application

 The emergence of an ingap chiral edge state enables the flow of electrical charges along the edge of the sample, resulting in the presence of a current and its fluctuations (noise), as can be seen in Fig.~\ref{fig:QWZfcty} where both current $\langle I_y\rangle$ and zero-frequency noise $\mathcal{S}_{yy}(\omega=0)$ are plotted as a function of the distance $y$ to the impurity line modeling the edge of the sample.
 We observe that the current is extremum close to $y=a$, and decreases in absolute value with increasing $\mu$.
 In contrast, zero-frequency noise behaves in a non-monotonic way with increasing $\mu$.
-Both quantities, current and noise, are decreasing towards zero at increasing $y$.
+Both quantities, current and noise, decrease towards zero with increasing $y$.

-In order to further explore the $\mu$-dependency, we plot the current and noise as a function of $\mu$ in Fig.~\ref{fig:QWZcurrentnoise}, at position $y=a$ (edge current/noise) and position $y\gg a$ (bulk current/noise).
-With regard to the current, Fig.~\ref{fig:QWZcurrentnoise}(a) shows that the bulk current is equal to zero, as awaited since there is a gap with no ingap state in that case, whereas the edge current is non-zero.
-By calculating the derivative of the edge current $\langle I_a\rangle$ according to~$\mu$, it appears that the general profile of $d\langle I_a\rangle/d\mu$, shown in Fig.~\ref{fig:QWZcurrentnoise}(b), follows roughly the Chern number dependency with $\mu$ (see Fig.~\ref{fig:QWZmodel}(d)).
+In order to further explore the $\mu$-dependence, we plot the current and noise as a function of $\mu$ in Fig.~\ref{fig:QWZcurrentnoise}, at position $y=a$ (edge current and noise) and position $y\gg a$ (bulk current and noise).
+With regard to the current, Fig.~\ref{fig:QWZcurrentnoise}(a) shows that the bulk current is equal to zero, as expected since there is a gap with no ingap state in that case, whereas the edge current is non-zero.
+By calculating the derivative of the edge current $\langle I_a\rangle$ according to~$\mu$, it appears that the general profile of $d\langle I_a\rangle/d\mu$, shown in Fig.~\ref{fig:QWZcurrentnoise}(b), roughly follows the Chern number dependence on $\mu$ (see Fig.~\ref{fig:QWZmodel}(d)).